SouravSharan/FaceClassificationWebApp/README.md

     LBPH gave the highest accuracy on the dataset.

 ## Website
   The website is mobile friendly.
-It has a Flask backend and is [hosted on AWS](https://0ca63b28.ngrok.io), using ngrok.
+It has a Flask backend and is  hosted on AWS https://0ca63b28.ngrok.io.